-13. In accordance with Federal Rule of Bankruptcy Procedure 7008(a), this proceeding relates to the cases commenced by the Debtors on October 12, 2020 ("Petition Date") under chapter 11 of the Bankruptcy Code, which are jointly administered under the caption In re Mallinckrodt plc, et al., Case No. 20-12522 (JTD) and remain pending in this Court (collectively "Bankruptcy Case").

-14. The United States District Court for the District of Delaware ("District Court") has jurisdiction over the subject matter of this proceeding in accordance with 28 U.S.C. § 1334(b), as this proceeding arises under the Bankruptcy Code or arises in or is related to the Bankruptcy Case.
-This Court exercises such jurisdiction in accordance with 28 U.S.C. § 157(a) and the standing order of the District Court referring bankruptcy cases and proceedings to bankruptcy judges in this district.

-15. This is a core proceeding under 28 U.S.C. (b)(2)(A), (H), and (O).

-16. Venue in this district is proper under 28 U.S.C. § 1409(a) because this adversary proceeding arises under the Bankruptcy Code, or arises in or is related to the Bankruptcy Case.
+- 14. In accordance with Federal Rule of Bankruptcy Procedure 7008(a), this proceeding relates to the cases that the Debtors commenced on October 12, 2020 ("Petition Date") under chapter 11 of the Bankruptcy Code, which were jointly administered under the caption In re Mallinckrodt plc, et al., Case No. 20-12522 (JTD) (the "Bankruptcy Case"). - 15.
+The United States District Court for the District of Delaware ("District Court") has jurisdiction over the subject matter of this proceeding in accordance with 28 U.S.C. § 1334(b), as this proceeding arises under the Bankruptcy Code or arises in or is related to the Bankruptcy Case.
+This Court exercises such jurisdiction in accordance with 28 U.S.C. § 157(a) and the standing order of the District Court referring bankruptcy cases and proceedings to bankruptcy judges in this district. - 16.
+This is a core proceeding under 28 U.S.C. § 157(b)(2)(A), (H), and (O). - 17.
+Venue in this district is proper under 28 U.S.C. § 1409(a) because this adversary proceeding arises under the Bankruptcy Code or arises in or is related to the Bankruptcy Case.